Cost of Living in Europe by Country: 2026 Ranking

-This guide compares five cities that regularly appear on relocation shortlists for English-speaking professionals: Dublin, London, Berlin, Amsterdam, and Lisbon.
-For each city, we look at the three biggest cost drivers: income tax, rent, and general living expenses.
+Cost of living in Europe varies enormously from one country to the next.
+A comfortable salary in Lisbon might barely cover rent in Dublin.
+The ranking above compares five cities that regularly appear on relocation shortlists for English-speaking professionals — Dublin, London, Berlin, Amsterdam, and Lisbon — across the three biggest cost drivers: income tax, rent, and day-to-day living expenses.

 Rent: the biggest variable